MihaelMihov/ClockApplication/README.md

 # ClockApplication

-This is a simple clock application that I made, using some Java Foundation Classes to create a simple GUI.
+This is a simple clock application that was made using some Java Foundation Classes to create a simple GUI.

 ![alt text](https://github.com/MihaelMihov/ClockApplication/blob/master/src/com/company/img/Capture.JPG)